 FINDING THE RIGHTS POTS FOR YOUR INDOOR PLANTS

 Once you have got all your plants into your trolley, you will now need to find suitable pots, baskets or bags for them.
 Styling your plants is not a science, and it might take some time changing baskets or pots until it is just right.
 There is no hard and fast rule, but the most important thing is that you are having fun along the way, and that you end up with a beautiful plant in your home that you absolutely love.
+So it is totally up to you if it’s going to be a ceramic pot or maybe a terra cotta planter.
 Work that right side of your brain and get creative!

 TIP: Don’t forget to keep the care information that comes along with all of your plants.
 You will continually refer back to this so you don’t over water or under water your plants (especially if your not a natural green thumb).